 James Kapantais

 I see the fuel gauges being as important as the other components of the engine monitor.
 I believe the EGT/CHT/Oil temp/pressure, etc. all work to protect the investment in my engine.
 I see accurate fuel gauges along with accurate senders and accurate totalizer/flow data, as critical to allowing me to fly far with confidence in my fuel situation.
 Which is a safety factor.
-We hear regularly of accidents because of fuel miscalculation or misinformation or just carelessness.
+We hear regularly of accidents because of fuel miscalculation, misinformation or just carelessness.
 I'm trying to hedge against that happening to me.
-But at the same time be able to use the complete range of my airplane.
+But at the same time, be able to use the complete range of my airplane.

 In my mind, my engine monitor with the fuel gauges, is right up there with the most important safety equipment in my airplane.
 Obviously I've invested heavily in my panel, but the only item that for me was a "must upgrade" when I purchased the plane, was the engine monitor and CiES fuel senders.